SinghAgamGit/SinghAgamGit.github.io/README.md

-This is my personal website.
-currently, it is built of CSS and HTML but i am planning to use Java Script.
+This is my first project, my personal website. currently, it is built on CSS and HTML but i am planning to use Java Script further down the project.
-This is my first project
+The goal is to have an interactive website which is visually appealing and effective.